You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 - The extension, continuation, renewal, amendment, or modification of any Federal contract, grant, or cooperative agreement.

-- Individuals who receive an initial Federal grant, contract, or cooperative agreement of more than $100,000, must submit a Lobbying Certification to that awarding agency certifying that:
+- Individuals who receive an initial Federal award, contract, or cooperative agreement of more than $100,000, must submit a Lobbying Certification to that awarding agency certifying that:

-- Payments have not been made and will not be made for a lobbying activity;
+- You have not made and will not make any payment for a lobbying activity;

-- If non-Federal funds have been used or will be used to pay anyone for lobbying activities, then a Disclosure of Lobbying Activities form will be submitted;
+- If you have used or will use non-Federal funds to pay anyone for lobbying activities, then you will submit a Disclosure of Lobbying Activities form;

-- The information from this certification will be included in the award documents for all subawards at all tiers (including subcontracts, subawards and contracts under awards, and cooperative agreements), and all subrecipients must provide certification and disclosure;
+- The information from this certification will be included in your award documents for all subawards at all tiers (including subcontracts, subawards and contracts under awards, and cooperative agreements), and all of your subrecipients must provide certification and disclosure;

-- The disclosure form will be submitted to the awarding agency;
+- You will submit the disclosure form to the awarding agency;

-- Recipients and subrecipients are responsible for reporting lobbying activities of employees if the employee's tenure is less than 130 working days within 1 year immediately preceding the date of the application or proposal submission; and
+- You or your subrecipient is responsible for reporting lobbying activities of your/its employees if the employee's tenure is less than 130 working days within 1 year immediately preceding the date of your or your subrecipient's application or proposal submission; and

-- Subrecipients who request or receive Federal funds exceeding $100,000 will submit a certification and a disclosure form to the awarding agency.
+- If you are a subrecipient who requests or receives Federal funds exceeding $100,000 you will submit a certification and a disclosure form to your awarding agency.

-All certifications will be maintained by the awarding agency and all disclosure forms will be forwarded from tier to tier until received by DOJ.
+All certifications will be maintained by the awarding agency and all disclosure forms will be forwarded from tier to tier until received by OJP.